floor-licker/monorepo-v1/README.md

 - Threat modeling
 - Best practices implementation

-Whether you're a security enthusiast or experienced researcher, we welcome your contributions to make SuperLend more secure.
+Whether you're a security enthusiast or experienced researcher, we welcome your contributions to make RiftLend more secure.
 Join our [Telegram Working Group](https://t.me/+sybc0z6anTgzMjc1) or open an issue to discuss how you can help.
 Let's build a safer DeFi ecosystem together! 🛡️